ev3dev/ev3dev.github.io/projects/_posts/2014-03-21-Example-Project.md

 # Fill out as many of these as you can, and delete the rest.
 # Text on a line after a "#" is a comment and is ignored for the published page.

-author: [ "@wasabifan", "The ev3dev Team" ] # The person(s) who created this project.
+author: [ "@wasabifan", "@ev3dev" ] # The person(s) who created this project.
+You can remove the second name if there is only one author.
-# Any author that starts with "@" will pull information from github.
+# Any author that starts with "@" is a GitHub username.
 programming_language: "JavaScript" # The programming language used in this project

 youtube_video_id: rrNaLfE9PWA # The video ID of the YouTube video to be displayed with this post